fossabot/api-infrastructure-quarkus/README.md

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, & the process for submitting pull requests to us.

 ## Versioning